 Swiss delegation to the IPU

-Under the terms of Art.
-6 para.
-1 let. a of the Ordinance on International Relations (ORInt; SR 171.117), the Swiss delegation to the IPU comprises five National Council members and three Council of States members.
-The current president of the Swiss delegation is National Council member Christian Lohr (CVP/TG) and the vice-president is Council of States member Daniel Jositsch (SP/ZH).
+Under the terms of Article 6 paragraph 1 letter a of the Ordinance on International Relations (ORInt; SR 171.117), the Swiss delegation to the IPU comprises five National Council members and three Council of States members.

 Resolutions adopted by the IPU are not binding on national parliaments but may have to be introduced separately into national legislative processes.
 Members of the Swiss delegation have in the past tabled IPU resolutions in the Federal Assembly by means of parliamentary procedural requests.